Cloud Administration Console DashboardCloud Administration Console Dashboard

-If your deployment has enabled SMS Tokencodes or Voice Tokencodes, the dashboard displays the total number of tokencodes sent for both authentication methods in one calendar month.
-The total includes tokencodes that users might not have received for various reasons, for example, if the Cloud Authentication Service has an incorrect phone number for the user, or the user did not answer a Voice call.
+If your deployment has enabled SMS OTPs or Voice OTPs, the dashboard displays the total number of OTPs sent for both authentication methods in one calendar month.
+The total includes OTPs that users might not have received for various reasons, for example, if the Cloud Authentication Service has an incorrect phone number for the user, or the user did not answer a Voice call.
 The number is automatically updated every month.

 Note: The month is based on Coordinated Universal (UTC) time, which may differ slightly from your local time zone.

 Protected ResourcesProtected Resources